Enterprise-Wide Risk Management

-At this stage, a library of processes and sub-processes is defined.
-The underlying risk under each of the sub-processes is then identified.
-In addition, the loss data capture processes are reviewed and defined.
-The template for capturing loss events is also defined under this stage.
+A library of processes and sub-processes is defined and risk underlying each is identified.
+Loss data capture processes are reviewed and defined.
+The template for capturing loss events is also defined.

-At this stage, risks are assessed based on templates specifically designed according to the nature of risk.
+Risks are assessed based on templates specifically designed according to nature of risk.
 In case of risks that can be quantified, the measurement models are defined.
-Additionally, at this stage, the loss data captured is analysed to assess the likely impact on an organisation's capital.
+Additionally, the loss data captured is analysed to assess likely impact on an organisation's capital.

-At this stage, underlying controls vis-à-vis the risks are identified and assessed for effectiveness and comprehensiveness.
-Based on the risk and control assessment, a corrective action plan is defined.
-In addition, a limit management framework to mitigate the impact of risks is defined.
+Underlying controls vis-a-vis the risks are identified and assessed for effectiveness and comprehensiveness.
+A corrective action plan is defined, as also a limit management framework to mitigate impact of risks.

-The ultimate objective of the ERM process is to ensure that risk management is embedded into strategic decision making.
-Accordingly, a framework for risk-based pricing and a risk-based portfolio strategy is designed to ensure risk-based decision making.
+To ensure that risk management is embedded into strategic decision-making, a framework for risk-based pricing and a risk-based portfolio strategy is designed.